 The key issue is that the CIELAB orange-amber colour and TAC value of 19.46 mg/100 g clearly demonstrate the authenticity of the coloured sample as a true reflection of the sorrel leaf extract anthocyanins incorporated into the candies rather than being due to the caramelization of sucrose or Maillard reaction products.
-It is significant from the point of view of legislation as well as food labeling because any food product labelled as "coloured with sorrel leaf extract" should contain real pigments from the extract.
+It is significant from the point of view of legislation as well as food labelling because any food product labelled as "coloured with sorrel leaf extract" should contain real pigments from the extract.

 3.5 Sensory evaluation